 - Each member institution will be entitled to two named representatives.
-The first should be the Dean or senior academic representative who has the strategic responsibility for nursing, midwifery, and/or AHPs, within the institution.
-The second representative should be a senior level academic representative with responsibilities in relation to nursing, midwifery or AHP education and/or research and who should normally be registered with either the NMC or HCPC.
+The first should be the Dean or senior academic representative who has the strategic responsibility for nursing, midwifery, and/or allied health professions, within the institution.
+The second representative should be a senior level academic representative with responsibilities in relation to nursing, midwifery or allied health professions education and/or research and who should normally be registered with either the NMC or HCPC.

-- If, exceptionally, a member of the Council cannot attend a meeting, a previously named deputy may attend instead.
+- If, exceptionally, a member of the Council cannot attend the Annual General Meeting (AGM), a previously named deputy may attend instead.

-- Deans and Heads of Faculties of Nursing and Midwifery in the Republic of Ireland, British Crown Dependencies and other countries of the European Union may be offered associate (non-voting) membership.
+- Deans and Heads of Faculties of Nursing and Midwifery in the Republic of Ireland, British Crown Dependencies and other countries may be offered associate (non-voting) membership.

-- The Council may invite to its meeting observers from other representative organisations.
-Such observers may participate in the meeting, but may not vote.
+- The Council may invite to the AGM observers from other representative organisations.
+Such observers may participate in the meeting but may not vote.

 In order to support activities of the Council, a subscription shall be payable in each academic year in respect of each member of the Council.
 Membership shall be open only to those institutions which have so subscribed.
 The amount will be reviewed from time to time by the Council, and will be banded according to numbers of nursing, midwifery and allied health professions student FTEs in each institution.